bstevenson0326/RoomTempDisplay/README.md

 ## Compatibility

-- Built for RimWorld 1.5
+- Built for RimWorld 1.5, 1.6
 - Safe to add or remove mid-save
 - No known mod conflicts

 ## Installation

-1. Subscribe on the Steam Workshop (or place in your `Mods/` folder).
+1. Subscribe on the Steam Workshop.
 2. Enable the mod in the RimWorld mod menu.
 3. Use the toggle button (thermometer icon) in the lower right UI to enable/disable display.
 4. Open settings to adjust temperature ranges and color preferences.